Birrellc/project-eternity-ms2/assets/testing/testing.md

 1. Click the **Navigation Icon** at the top right of the screen
 2. Select **Reservations**
-3. Click on either the Email Address or Telephone number Depending which you prefer.
+3. Click on either the **Email Address** or **Telephone number** Depending which you prefer.

 Alternatively the user could scroll down to each section.

+#### User Story #3

-- As a user, I want to be able to see what kind of environment the restaurant has through images to see if its the kind of place I would feel comfortable or to see if there is an outdoor area in case I choose to eat here in the summer.
+- **As a user, I want to be able to see what kind of environment the restaurant has through images to see if its the kind of place I would feel comfortable or to see if there is an outdoor area in case I choose to eat here in the summer.**

 ![picture](../images/testing-images/user-story-three.gif)

-The user will be able to view the restaurant environment through images that are spread throughout the website for example divider \#1 shows the inside of the restaurant where as divider \#2 shows the outside, About us has two images showing a brief of food being prepared and also an image showing how food is served.
+The user will be able to view the restaurant environment through images that are spread throughout the website for example **Divider \#1** shows the inside of the restaurant where as

----
+**Divider \#2** shows the outside, the **About** Page  has two images showing a brief of food being prepared and also an image showing how food is served.

+#### User Story #3

 - **As a user, I would like the option to book a table online and by telephone so I can make a reservation in whichever manner is convenient to me.**